01

 05

-Define how inflows, outflows, balances, references and reporting records connect to finance operations.
+Define how events, balances, references and reporting records connect to finance operations.

 06

-Produce runbooks, ownership boundaries, testing scenarios, approval paths and operating notes for the team that will run the flow.
+Prepare runbooks, ownership boundaries, testing scenarios, approval paths and operating notes.

 Workflow